 • The volume may be muted.
-Look at the volume control (speaker)

-icon in the taskbar.
+Look at the volume control (speaker) icon in the taskbar.
 If it is crossed-out, click the icon and drag the slider to the right to increase the volume.

 - The volume level may be too low.
-Check the volume from the volume control (speaker) icon in the taskbar.
-You can also use the volume control hotkeys to adjust the volume. - If headphones, earphones or external speakers are connected to the headphone jack on the computer, the internal speakers automatically turn off.
+Check the volume from the volume control (speaker) icon in the taskbar. - If headphones, earphones or external speakers are connected to the headphone jack on the computer, the internal speakers automatically turn off.